 My Mum is a dream filled with love and happiness.
 My Mum is a beautiful princess.
 My Mum is a priceless diamond.
 My Mum is a soft fluffy jumper.

 Obviously your Mum isn't actually one of these things.
 You have just compared her to something else that has the characteristics of your Mum.
 Why not try a Mum metaphor poem yourself.
 You could do one for your brother or sister!
-Here's another idea - It is Father's Day in July, so why not make him a card and write your own Dad Metaphor poem inside.
+Here's another idea - On Father's Day, why not make a card and write your own Dad Metaphor poem inside.
+Don't forget to illustrate it as well.

 Again this could be done as a simple talking activity or a writing one.